MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantRestrictedSearchMode.md

 ## DESCRIPTION

-Enable or disabled the Restricted Search setting with the default being disabled.
+Enable or disable the restricted search setting with the default being disabled.
 The first time when the setting is enabled the allow list is empty.

 ## EXAMPLES